NShanks/ffsite/README.md

 This "flips the latch" and tells sync_sleeper to stop syncing the brackets.

-3. run_playoff_elimination (Run Weekly)
+4. run_playoff_elimination (Run Weekly - Playoffs)
-This is the script that runs your custom playoff logic.
+This script runs your custom, points-based elimination logic.

 Bash